Dacili/NgRx/README.md

 }>()
 );
 ```
-Check also different types of reducers, also without or with params.   ***Notice that you will need ONLY ONE REDUCER per state!!!***  So in the main AppState, you have 3 nested states, meaning that 3 reducers are optimal, where 1 is minimum.
+Check also different types of reducers, also without or with params.   ***Notice that you will need ONLY ONE REDUCER per state!!!***  So in the main AppState, you have 3 nested states, meaning that 3 reducers are optimal.
 But if you had AppState with no nested states, only with properties, like:
 ```
 export interface AppState {
   counter: number;